Inference of Binary Regime Models with Jump Discontinuities: Introduction

-In an earlier paper \cite{DG19}, we have addressed statistical inference of a class of binary regime switching model of financial time series data.
-The inference problem was addressed using a particular type of test statistics that is suitable for only those models where the low volatility regime occurs with low probability.
-It is natural to ask whether one can extend that study for the counter part, i.e., models where the high volatility regimes occur with low probability.
-In this connection, it is important to note that the real time series data of financial assets exhibit jump discontinuities, and around that time of jump, the historical volatility appears too high.
-Such high volatility occurrence cannot be explained using just a regime switching extension of geometric Brownian motion(GBM) model.
-Because, after all, the switching GBM has continuous path almost surely theoretically.
-Therefore such high volatility, coming from discontinuity of asset prices, can only be modelled by jump diffusion processes or its extensions.
-Therefore in this paper, we address the inference problem for a class of binary regime switching geometric L\'{e}vy process (GLP).
-We proceed in the following manner.
-First, we identify jumps in the given time series data.
-From that we infer the parameters associated with jumps, more precisely, jump intensity and variance of jump size distribution.
-Subsequently, we separate the jumps to obtain the continuous part of the time series data.
-The continuous part of the data, thus obtained, is then modelled using a binary regime switching GBM model.
+In this paper, we address the inference problem for a class of binary regime-switching jump diffusion models.
+In \cite{DG19}, the statistical inference of a class of binary regime switching models of financial time series data has been addressed assuming absence of jump discontinuities.
+In that a particular type of test statistics has been used which is suitable for a model where the low volatility regime occurs with a low probability.
+A theoretical extension of that study for the counter part, i.e., models where the high volatility regime occurs with low probability seems straightforward.
+However, there is a practical challenge.
+The real time series data of financial asset prices do exhibit jump discontinuities.
+Around the time of jump, the historical volatility appears too high.
+Such high volatility occurrences cannot be explained using just a regime-switching extension of geometric Brownian motion model.
+Because, after all, theoretically the switching GBM has continuous path almost surely.
+In other words, sudden large changes in return series should be attributed to jump discontinuities.
+Therefore, the jumps have to be identified and removed before inferring the high regime in the regime-switching volatility dynamics.